meelgroup/MLIC/README.md

 ```
 X, y, features = model.discretize("credit.csv",categorical_column_index=[2,3,4])
 ```
 `imli.discretize()` method applies quantile-based technique in the disretization process.
-To apply frequency-based discretization, alternately use the following command.
+To apply entropy-based discretization, alternately use the following command.
 For that, one would require to specify the feature-type in the input CSV file.
 For more details, follow the instructions in `benchmarks/` directory.
 ```
 X, y, features = model.discretize_orange("iris_orange.csv")
 ```